This Raspberry Sherbet is easy to make at home with less than 5 ingredients! It's refreshing, light, and full of fresh fruit flavors.

 - Note: If you are using frozen raspberries, allow them to thaw slightly.

-- Place raspberries, sugar, and cream in a blender.
+- Place raspberries, coconut milk, sugar, and lemon juice in a blender.
 Puree until smooth.
-You will still see some lovely little raspberry seeds.
-That's part of the charm of this sherbet.

-- Pour the beautiful raspberry sherbet mixture into your ice cream maker bowl and follow the instructions according to your ice cream maker.
-I mixed mine for about 20 minutes and it was perfection.
-Yours might take between 20-35 minutes.
+- Pour the raspberry sherbet mixture into your ice cream maker bowl and follow the instructions according to your ice cream maker.
+Most sherbets are done anywhere between 20-35 minutes.
 Watch it until it reaches the consistently you prefer, and then turn the ice cream maker off.